-My research interests and activities include various areas of non-Archimedean Analysis: power series and analytic functions, measure theory and integration, optimization, existence and uniqueness of solutions of differential equations, complex analysis, multivariable analysis, and functional analysis.
+My research interests and activities include various areas of non-Archimedean Analysis: one-variable and multi-variable calculus, power series and analytic functions, measure theory and integration, optimization, existence and uniqueness of solutions of differential equations, complex analysis, and functional analysis over non-Archimedean valued fields.
 The focus of my research has been on the Levi-Civita fields which were first introduced by the Italian mathematician Tullio Levi-Civita at the end of the nineteenth century.
-Of those Levi-Civita fields, one (which we denote by \mathcal{R}) is of particular interest; it is shown to be the smallest non-Archimedean field extension of the real numbers that is complete in the order topology and real closed.
-In fact, \mathcal{R} is small enough so that the numbers of the field can be implemented on a computer; and this allows for many useful applications, one of which is the fast and accurate computation of the derivatives of real-valued functions up to high orders.
-Such computational applications are not possible with the structures of the field of Non-Standard Analysis.
-While in the latter discipline, there is a generally valid transfer principle that allows the transformation of known results of conventional analysis, here all relevant calculus theorems are developed separately.
-Moreover, the Levi-Civita field \mathcal{R} is not only non-Archimedeanly valued but it also has a total order (which is also non-Archimedean) yielding a richer structure, thus opening up new possibilities of study, like monotonicity, which are not available in other non-Archimedean valued fields like the p-adic fields for example.
-This makes \mathcal{R} an outstanding example, worth to be studied in detail in its own right.
+Of those Levi-Civita fields, one (which we denote by $\mathcal{R}$ ) is of particular interest; it is shown to be the smallest non-Archimedean ordered field extension of the real numbers that is complete in the topology induced by the order and real closed.
+In fact, $\mathcal{R}$ is small enough so that the numbers of the field can be implemented on a computer; and this allows for many useful applications, one of which is the fast and accurate computation of the derivatives of real-valued functions up to high orders.